salesforce/grpc-java-contrib/rxgrpc/README.md

 Exception Handling
 ==============
 Exception handling with RxGrpc is a little strange due to the way gRPC deals with errors.
 Servers that produce an error by calling `onError(Throwable)` will terminate the call with a `StatusRuntimeException`.
-The client will have itsgit rm --cached <file>
-`onError(Throwable)` subscription handler called as expected.
+The client will have its `onError(Throwable)` subscription handler called as expected.

 Exceptions going from client to server are a little less predictable.
 Depending on the timing, gRPC may cancel